How to make the most of Oak's quizzes to maximise teaching and learning time.

-- Pupils complete a quiz before or after a lesson in our Classroom
+- Pupils complete a quiz before or after a lesson in our Pupil area.

-Teachers are able to see a breakdown of the pupil's answers by question, as well as a final score
+- Teachers are able to see a breakdown of the pupil's answers by question, as well as the final score.

 We know that teachers face the challenge of including those pupils that don't have reliable access to internet.
-As one of our most popular features, we’ve now made every one of our thousands of quizzes super easy to take offline with the option to download quizzes as PDFs.
+As one of our most popular features so every one of our thousands of quizzes are super easy to take offline with the option to download them.
 Teachers and/or parents can then print these for pupils where needed.

 Did you know we are updating and improving our resources?